Branch points of split degenerate superelliptic curves I: construction of Schottky groups: An algorithm to find an optimal set

 \begin{ex} Let us apply \Cref{algo folding} to the set $S = \{\frac{1336}{3}, -355, -110, 86, 0, 7, 1, \infty\}$ over $K := \qq_7$ (with the usual $7$-adic valuation $v : \qq_7^\times \to \zz$) with $p = 2$.
 This set has no repeated elements, and it is easy to see that it is clustered in ($\frac{v(2)}{2 - 1} = 0$-separated) pairs, which are

 $\{a_0 := \tfrac{1336}{3}, b_0 := -355\}, \{a_1 := -110, b_1 := 86\}, \{a_2 := 0, b_2 := 7\}, \{a_3 := 1, b_3 := \infty\}$.
 We have

-and that the points of Type II corresponding to these discs are the only distinguished points of $\Sigma_{S, 0}$ by \Cref{prop reduced convex hull}(c).
+where $\mathcal{O} \subset \cc_K$ is the ring of integral elements, and that the points of Type II corresponding to these discs are the only distinguished points of $\Sigma_{S, 0}$ by \Cref{prop reduced convex hull}(d).
 From this we see that the discs containing $D_0$ are $D_1$ and $D_3$, with $D_1$ being the minimal disc with this property, so we get $j = 1$ in Step \ref{step 3}.
 Now putting $l = 1$ and plugging the appropriate elements into (\ref{eq testing for good or bad folding}), we verify the inequality in (\ref{eq testing for good or bad folding}) by getting $v(\frac{224}{935}) > v(\frac{-111}{85})$, and so we proceed to Step \ref{step 4}.
 It is clear from the definition of $I_{i = 0, j = 1}$ in this step that we have $I_{0, 1} = \{0\}$.
 Following the formulas in Step \ref{step 4}, we get $a_0' = 9$ and $b_0' = -40$, and so we must replace $S$ with

 and return to Step \ref{step 1}.